swiftlang/swift-book/TSPL.docc/ReferenceManual/Expressions.md

   must be the last parameter
   or the parameter after it must have a label.

-- It's valid for a pack expression contain no elements, in which case the parameter-pack expansion expression isn't evaluated at all (zero times)
+- It's valid for a pack expression to contain no elements, in which case the parameter-pack expansion expression isn't evaluated at all (zero times)

 <!--